Extraltodeus/Game-of-life-on-GPU/README.md

 - Z: Adds a chance of resurrection.
 - E: Empty board
 - R: Random board
-- A: auto-restart if no cell remains.
+- A: Auto-restart if no cell remains.
 Like if you want to let the game run with the max life duration and expect some pattern to emerge.
 - H: hide/show commands
 - Space: pause / unpause